 What we did

-Our focus was to assist livin to identify which geographical location to make initial investments in.
-This was determined by undertaking a strategic housing market assessment (SHMA) in fourteen local authorities, scoring each opportunity before allocating further time to carrying out a review of local housing markets.
+Our focus was to assist livin to identify locations for investment.
+This was determined by undertaking a strategic housing market assessment (SHMA) in fourteen local authorities, scoring each opportunity before allocating further time to carry out a review of local housing markets.

 Within each preferred location, we provided population and household projections (including age profiling), and used district level forecasts and the local context to identify sub-district broad figures, which were utilised in smaller geographies.
 This was focused by tenure and size so that robust data could be provided for household demand up until 2021.